Models

 Real example: a support team trains a LoRA adapter on refund-resolution transcripts for an open-weight LLM.
 Before serving it, they run the same golden dataset used for the base model and attach Groundedness, HallucinationScore, and TaskCompletion.
 Groundedness should not fall on policy-backed answers; HallucinationScore should not rise on tickets with retrieved policy text; TaskCompletion should improve only if the agent still follows escalation rules.

 If the adapter wins on task completion but adds unsupported refund promises, the engineer keeps it out of production, adds those failures to a regression eval, and retrains with corrected examples.
 If it passes, Agent Command Center can expose it through a constrained routing policy and traffic-mirroring before a full rollout.
-Unlike full fine-tuning, LoRA makes fast adapter iteration easy; FutureAGI keeps that speed tied to trace evidence, not notebook-only loss curves.
+Unlike full fine-tuning, LoRA makes fast adapter iteration easy; FutureAGI’s approach is to keep that speed tied to trace evidence, not notebook-only loss curves.
+Competing approaches like full SFT or DPO still appear in 2026 stacks, but LoRA dominates because adapter swap is cheap.

 How to Measure or Detect LoRA